caktus/django-jsx/README.md

   React component into each one using the template context from the script tag and the Javascript compiled from the original JSX.

+## Notes

+* `jsx` blocks cannot contain other `jsx` blocks, or other Django template features such as block tags or context variables.

 ## License

 django-jsx is released under the BSD License.
 See the